Pope Pius X and Russia

-The relations between Pope Pius X and Russia were difficult, and the situation of Polish Catholics in Russia did not improve.
+The relations between Pope Pius X and Russia were quite difficult, and the situation of Polish Catholics in Russia generally did not improve significantly.

 Religious freedom decrees in 1903 and 1905

-Tsar Nicolas issued a decree on 22 February 1903, promising religious freedom for the Catholic Church, and, in 1905, promulgated a constitution, which included religious freedom.
+Tsar Nicholas II issued a decree on 22 February 1903, promising religious freedom for the Catholic Church, and, in 1905, promulgated a constitution, which included religious freedom.

 Opposition to the Mariavites

 A religious movement supported and financed by Russia, the Mariavites, began to gain ground among Polish Catholics, although the Pope had condemned it in 1907.
-In his encyclical Tribus circiter Pope Pius wrote to the episcopate, warning against national radicals and asking for peace and order.
+In his 1906 encyclical Tribus circiter Pope Pius X wrote to the episcopate, warning against national radicals and asking for peace and order.

 1907 agreement

-In 1907, Pius X signed an agreement that prescribed mandatory Russian history and literature courses in Catholic seminaries in Polish Russia in exchange for greater rights for Catholics.
+In 1907, Pope Pius X signed an agreement that prescribed mandatory Russian history and literature courses in Catholic seminaries in Polish Russia in exchange for greater rights for Catholics.